Eat a diet rich in wholegrains, vegetables, fruit and beans

 Eat a good variety of plant-based foods such as:

-- Root vegetables – eg swede, celeriac, new potatoes and sweet potatoes.
-Try to not add fat, such as butter or cream, and opt for boiled or steamed rather than roasted or fried in oil
+- Root vegetables such as swede, celeriac, new potatoes and sweet potatoes.
+Try to not add fat, such as butter or cream, and opt for boiled or steamed rather than roasted or fried in oil.

 Aim to get your 5 A DAY

 Vegetables and fruit are the building blocks of a healthy diet – aim for at least five portions a day.
 Try adding chopped banana or berries to your cereal or porridge or swap your normal snack for a piece of fruit or vegetable sticks.

 Reshape your plate